Home / Dictionary / Return

 Does return mean profit?

 Yes, return generally refers to the profit or loss from an investment.
-It’s calculated based on how much more or less your investment is worth compared to what you originally put in.
+Investors calculate it based on how much more or less their investment is worth compared to what they originally put in.

 What are risks and returns in finance?